camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/20-downloading-camunda.html.md

 server/container, the container itself is included.
 For example, if you download the tomcat distribution, tomcat itself is included and the camunda binaries (process engine and webapplications) are pre-installed into the container.
-This is not true for the the Oracle Weblogic and IBM Websphere downloads.
+This is not true for the the Oracle Weblogic and IBM WebSphere downloads.
 These downloads do not include the application servers themselves.

 See [Installation Guide][installation-guide-full] for additional details.